YYHEggEgg/csharp-logger/README.md

 - Now supports adding history at its startup using `Log.Initialize` or `ConsoleWrapper.Initialize`.
 Notice that it's still limited by the history maximum string length policy.
 You can set `ConsoleWrapper.HistoryMaximumChars` before `Initialize`.
 - If the `ConsoleWrapper.AutoCompleteHandler` you have set throws an exception while processing `GetSuggestions`, a warning will be displayed, and the information will be output to the `latest.errtrace.log`.
 - You can now set `LogTrace.MaximumStoredChars` to control the amount of characters stored, which is used to store the content of exceptions in order to reuse the Trace ID.
+- The ConsoleWrapper was unable to treat a pair of Unicode surrogate characters (e.g. emojis) as a single character when performing console operations (such as cursor movement, character deletion).

 #### Breaking Changes